ipspace/netlab/docs/module/vlan.md

   ...
 ```

-You can also set interface parameters for every interface connected to a routed VLAN within global VLAN definition.
+You can also set interface parameters for every interface connected to a routed VLAN within the global VLAN definition.
 For example, you could set the OSPF cost for all interfaces connected to the **red** VLAN:

 ```
 vlans: